 Organizational skills

 Students who participate as a Trailblazer Ambassador will be able to effectively plan, develop, organize, execute, and lead events and programs.

+Assessment

+Students will be assessed on these learning outcomes with a pre-test prior to the start of their responsibilities and again with a post-test at the end of their tenure.

+In order to receive experiential learning credit, ambassador responsibilities must be verified for applicability by Coordinator of Experiential Learning.

 Payment